 MITRE added a new wrinkle to its latest endpoint detection and response (EDR) evaluations, a test of endpoint security products’ ability to stop an adversarial attack.

 Previous MITRE evaluations and the first part of the latest evaluation, Carbanak+FIN7, focused on the ability of vendors to detect attacks and alert security staff.
-That approach focuses more on the strengths of EDR tools, which essentially add a centralized management layer to endpoint security, the ability to detect and respond to attacks that evade endpoint security and other tools.
+That detection approach focuses more on the strengths of EDR tools, which essentially add a centralized management layer to endpoint security, the ability to detect and respond to attacks that evade endpoint security and other defensive tools.

 What’s especially intriguing about the MITRE protection evaluation is it used adversarial attack simulations, not just malware samples used in traditional antivirus testing.
 A number of vendors, among them Palo Alto Networks and Symantec, have focused on the protection results, saying they’re more important than the detection evaluations.
 Detection can produce “noise,” or alerts that aren’t always important, whereas protection represents actual attacks stopped.
 This is especially true with the MITRE detection tests, which don’t track false positives, so vendors can set detection thresholds so they’re more sensitive than they might be in production environments.
 This makes the new protection tests an important addition to the MITRE evaluations.